 Diets That Can Cause Iodine Deficiency

 Besides such factors as the content of iodine in food and water, some diets can directly cause iodine deficiency.
-For example, it was noted in one recent study that exclusion of salt that is recommended for hypertension can cause its deficiency (R30).
+For example, it was noted in one recent study that exclusion of salt (recommended for hypertension) can cause iodine deficiency .

-Among patients with hypertension on a no-salt diet, 24% of men and 40% of women with hypertension had low iodine concentrations in their urine (R30).
-So it is important to seek alternative products in such cases .
+Among patients with hypertension on a no-salt diet, 24% of men and 40% of women had low iodine concentrations in their urine, so it is important to seek alternative products in such cases .